Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Noticing that your roof has actually taken hail damage can be stressful and disappointing.
 But following these steps can help you get your roof back in prime condition as fast as possible.

-File a claim.
 Connect with your insurance company right away to report the hail damage.
 They’ll send an adjuster to your property to review the damage and estimate a repair or replacement cost.
 At American Family, you can conveniently file a claim online or connect with our claims department at 1-800-MYAMFAM (1-800-692-6326).

-Avoid door-to-door contractors.
 After big storms cause any sort of damage in a neighborhood, some contractors may apply high-pressure sales techniques by going door to door and soliciting business.
 Don’t fall into the trap.
 After wrapping up business with your adjuster, look for a highly-respected contractor with plenty of good customer reviews to fix up your roof.

 Your American Family agent is an expert on your homeowners coverage.
 And when the unexpected happens, you can count on them to have your back and answer any questions you might have.
 Brush up on your homeowners insurance options today and get the peace of mind you deserve.